ssuntro/flutter_2024/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project serves as the starting point for a Flutter application, intended to be developed over four days as a side project for both development and learning purposes.

 A few resources to get you started if this is your first Flutter project: